TSP (Trisodium Phosphate) In Cereal: Is There Paint Thinner In Your Corn Flakes?

 So that's a lot of TSP.

-Actually, the precise amount of TSP in cereal isn’t known, but the FDA does say that it’s safe enough for manufacturers to decide on their own.
+The precise amount of TSP in cereal isn’t known, but the FDA does say that it's safe enough for manufacturers to decide on their own.

 I think it's up to you.
 Personally would prefer to just not eat this.
 That doesn't mean that I think it's really dangerous, but I prefer to eat as little additives as possible.

-With all of the sources of Trisodium Phosphate in food, if you are eating a lot of processed food and using conventional personal care products, you have no idea if we’re ingesting more than the maximum tolerable limit.
+With all of the sources of Trisodium Phosphate in food, if you are eating a lot of processed food and using conventional personal care products, you have no idea if you’re ingesting more than the maximum tolerable limit.
 So just to be safe, you might want to stay away from all foods containing TSP.

 Toxicity Burden